 Laura Diss Gradel represents a diverse array of clients facing complex litigation challenges in federal and state courts.
-She has served as lead defense counsel in numerous lawsuits arising under the Fair Credit Reporting Act and has broad litigation experience, including class actions, residential mortgage-backed securities lawsuits, government-challenged mergers, and intellectual property disputes.
+She has served as lead defense counsel in numerous lawsuits arising under the Fair Credit Reporting Act (FCRA) and represented the Boston Red Sox in the first jury trial in Massachusetts regarding a foul ball injury.
+Laura has broad litigation experience across a variety of industries, including class actions, civil antitrust lawsuits, government-challenged mergers, and intellectual property disputes.
 Laura has extensive experience in all phases of litigation, including written discovery, offensive and defensive deposition preparation, motion practice, mediations, trial preparation, and settlement negotiations.

 Laura is the author of "Whether You ‘Like’ It or Not: The Inclusion of Social Media Evidence in Sexual Harassment Cases and How Courts Can Effectively Control It," 54 B.C.
 L. Rev. 1841 (2013).